-Quebec judge under fire for his comments during sex assault case
+Quebec judge under fire for his comments during sex-assault case

 Neither the judge nor the judicial council would comment on the matter.

-Manon Massé, a feminist activist and member of the Quebec National Assembly for the Québec Solidaire party, said the judge's words illustrate a wider societal problem of systemic harassment and assault that is tolerated in some corner of society.
+Manon Massé, a feminist activist and member of the Quebec National Assembly for the Québec Solidaire party, said the judge's words illustrate a wider societal problem of systemic harassment and assault that is tolerated in some corners of society.

 "The judicial council must rule quickly on these unacceptable comments," Ms. Massé said in a statement.

-In recent months judges across Canada have come under scrutiny for their handling of sexual assault cases.
+In recent months, judges across Canada have come under scrutiny for their handling of sexual-assault cases.

 In March, former justice Robin Camp of the Federal Court of Canada resigned after a disciplinary body recommended his removal from the bench.
 While sitting as a Provincial Court judge in Alberta in 2014, he asked a sexual-assault complainant why she didn't keep her knees together.

-Nova Scotia Provincial Court Justice Gregory Lenehan is facing a review over his handling of a sexual-assault trial in which he acquitted Halifax taxi driver Bassam Al-Rawi who was found in his car with a woman in her 20s who was passed out drunk and naked from the waist down.
+Nova Scotia Provincial Court Justice Gregory Lenehan is facing a review over his handling of a sexual-assault trial in which he acquitted Halifax taxi driver Bassam Al-Rawi, who was found in his car with a woman in her 20s who was passed out drunk and naked from the waist down.
 A police constable testified Mr. Al-Rawi's seat was partly reclined, his pants were undone at the waist, his zipper was down and that he tried to hide the woman's underwear.

 In an oral ruling in March, Justice Lenehan said "clearly … a drunk can consent."
 The case is under appeal.